Sustainable Travel Guide: Portugal

 - It’s best to plan trips in nature with a travel companion, or a few, for safety (and for the memories!)

-The high season for tourism is during the summer (June through August) and during national holidays when most Europeans are off work.
+The high season for tourism is during the summer (June through August) and national holidays when most Europeans are off work.

 The off-season is generally between October and February (late fall into winter) when temperatures are a bit too cold for the beaches, but beautiful for travel without major congestion.